A topic from the subject of Thermodynamics in Chemistry.

 Conclusion

-Thermodynamics is a fundamental science that has many applications in real life.
-It is used in chemistry to predict the spontaneity of chemical reactions, phase transitions, vapor pressure, and chemical equilibrium.
-Thermodynamics is also used in many other fields, such as engineering, biology, and environmental science.
+Thermodynamics is a fundamental science with many real-life applications.
+In chemistry, it predicts spontaneity of reactions, phase transitions, vapor pressure, and chemical equilibrium.
+It's also used in engineering, biology, and environmental science.

 Applications of Thermodynamics in Real Life